-Marine Science Support provides technical support for marine science.
-This includes everything from running a fleet of small boats, to administering Antarctic diving activities.
+Marine Science Support provides technical support for marine science activities.
+This includes running a fleet of containerised labs, workshops and storage facilities.

 The Technical Services Group provides electronic and technical computing support for the Australian Antarctic Division science program, including construction, maintenance, management and deployment of instrumentation systems for both marine and terrestrial science programs.
 This includes equipment such as CTDs (conductivity, temperature and depth profilers), underwater camera systems, atmospheric radars, LIDARs, tide gauges and data acquisition systems located on the ship, at the stations and at remote field sites.
 In support of this work, the Technical Services Group also manages the electronics laboratory, which contains electronics assembly and test equipment as well as environmental test chamber facilities.

 The STS Design Group designs the instrumentation and equipment for scientific programs undertaken by the Australian Antarctic Division and other agencies as part of Australia’s Antarctic Program.
 This equipment and instrumentation includes ice radar systems, ultra-low power automatic weather stations, underwater oceanographic equipment, optical and RF (radio frequency) systems used in atmospheric and space physics.

 STS Design Group provides engineering design expertise to the Australian Antarctic Division science program as well as internal and external clients, covering electronics design and manufacture, scientific instrumentation and software design.
 The group has specialised skills in electronic systems, software and mechatronics.

 The instrument workshop designs, manufactures, modifies and repairs mechanical instruments for everything from moving mirrors in a LIDAR system, with accuracies of billionths of a metre, through to making drills to sample ice a kilometre from the surface of the Antarctic ice sheet.